MOS Technology TED

 The 7360/8360 TExt Display (TED) was an integrated circuit made by MOS Technology, Inc. It was a video chip that also contained sound generation hardware, DRAM refresh circuitry, interval timers, and keyboard input handling.
-It was designed for the Commodore Plus/4 and 16.
+It was designed for the Commodore 16 and Plus/4.
 Packaging consisted of a JEDEC-standard 48-pin DIP.

 The only difference between models 7360 and 8360 is the manufacturing technology used; model 8360 is more common.

 Video capabilities

 The video capabilities provided by the TED were largely a subset of those in the VIC-II.
 The TED supported five video modes: